Top 8 Signs Your Engine Mounts Need Replacing

 What Are Motor Mounts?

-Your engine is made up of hundreds of parts, each working hard to drive your vehicle forward.
+An engine is made of hundreds of different parts, all operating in unison to pull your vehicle forward.

 How Many Motor Mounts Are on a Car?